 - a restaurant you always go to after the movies

 A ritual could also involve a common interest with someone in your family, like going to football matches, studying insects, watching a particular TV show or playing a favourite board game.
 It might be riding bikes on Sundays, making scrapbooks, having take-away food on Friday nights, or making particular kinds of flavoured jellies or cup cakes for family birthdays.

 Family rituals: why they’re important

-Rituals can help comfort children in unfamiliar circumstances.
-If your child loves listening to you read a bedtime story before lights go out, carrying on that tradition will help him sleep when he’s in a different place.
+Rituals can also help comfort children in unfamiliar circumstances.
+For example, if your child loves listening to you read a bedtime story before lights go out, this ritual will help him settle to sleep when he’s in a different place.

 Tips for fun rituals

-- Take turns including friends in your family traditions.
+- Take turns to include friends in your family traditions.